 Like a soldier under siege in a movie about war, time slowed for me and I went deaf while my vision blurred.
 In a cacophony of simultaneous thoughts colliding, I tried to decode what I'd just heard.

 I have to shave my what?
 Why?
 Do people shave that?
 Is that a thing?
 Wait, and you want to do what to it now?
 Lick it?
 Why I am getting procedural preparation commands when this is the first time the idea of the procedure has been brought to the table?
 Am I even interested in this procedure?
 Why are YOU interested in this procedure?
 What the hell is happening here?!
 Fall back!
 FALL BACK!

 I'm sure what I finally stammered out was, "Oh.
-Okay?"
-Because what do you say to that sort of thing?
+Okay?" because what do you say to that sort of thing?
 Especially when you're not expecting it?
-This was after he told me that I should wax my virgin pubes and cajoled me into taking a shower with him by telling me, "Get your fat a*s in here," and then smacked my wet butt.
+This was after he told me that I should wax my virgin pubes and cajoled me into taking a shower with him by telling me, "Get your fat ass in here," and then smacked my wet butt.

-Until about the past 2 years or so, I haven't been great at setting boundaries with people who are invasive.
+Until about the past two years or so, I haven't been great at setting boundaries with people who are invasive.
 I grew up in an authoritarian household where I wasn't allowed to assert myself, so I learned to accommodate abusive behavior.
 I replicated that dynamic in many relationships (as one does), and I thought a certain amount of swagger in a man was hot.
 Here's the problem: it is.

 Even though I'm now really conscious of having healthy relationships with everyone in my life (family, friends, co-workers, and lovers), there's no denying that a well-adjusted man who uses his machismo in the right ways at the right time is a major turn-on.

 But there's a fine line between hot swagger and sexual humiliation.
 Keep him on the side that makes you feel good.